Weekend Orientation: May (TBD)

-Summer Dates: June 10th - July 19th, 2013
+Summer Dates: TBD (tentively June 12th - July 12th)**

-Pre-college education staff work with pre-college partner school administrators to recruit science, technology, mathematics, and other relevant teachers to attend.
+Pre-college education staff work with pre-college partner school administrators to recruit science, programming, technology, mathematics, and other relevant teachers to attend.

 The RET program aims to support teachers each summer and during each academic year term.

 Teachers will have the opportunity to work with CURENT's faculty and graduate students in our world-class facilities.
 The program includes both a content-knowledge component and a curriculum development aspect so that teachers will have ideas to take back to the classroom.

 - The participants in the program will be expected to dedicate approximately 35-40 hours per week during the summer experience.

 - Each teacher will also be expected to create a poster towards the end of the term that displays his or her research.
 The poster will be presented to CURENT researchers.